exonum/exonum-doc/src/get-started/java-binding.md

 an [execution context][transaction-execution-context] as an argument.
 The context provides:

-- a `Fork` – a view that allows performing modifying operations;
+- A `Fork` – a view that allows performing modifying operations;
-- the service instance name and numeric ID;
+- The service instance name and numeric ID;
-- some information about the corresponding transaction message: its SHA-256 hash that uniquely identifies it, and the author’s public key.
+- Some information about the corresponding transaction message: its SHA-256 hash that uniquely identifies it, and the author’s public key.

 A service schema object can be used to access data collections of this service.